hgcl/clara-le/pages/posts/42-the-never-ending-to-do-list.md

 Aaaand... that's what we have been up to for a week now: working through our to-do list.

 Do you know the 80/20 Pareto rule?
 The concept about focussing on the 20% most important things leading to 80% of the desired outcome?
-Not surprisingly, we are doing the opposite and spending most of our time prepping (and overengineering) [Eau de poisson](https://eaudepoisson.com) — our travel blog.
+Unsurprisingly, we are doing the opposite and spending most of our time prepping (and overengineering) [Eau de poisson](https://eaudepoisson.com) — our travel blog.

 Even though we are trying our hardest at not being efficient at all, we are still managing to make some progress on our to-do list.
 (Incredible feat, I know.)